hilaryosborne/wordpress/README.md

 ## Theme Development

-All theme development is done within the theme folder.
-When deployed the theme folder will be copied/moved/symlinked to public/wp-content/themes/boilerplate.
+All theme development is done within the \theme folder.
+When deployed the theme folder will be moved or symlinked (depending on the deployment) to public/wp-content/themes/boilerplate.
+These settings can be changed within the docker-compose.yml files and the Dockerfile however it is recommended to leave as default.

 ## SCSS and JS development